-STARKVILLE, Miss.—The Mississippi State University Foundation is announcing 2019 leaders and incoming members for the 48-seat board of directors that guides the fundraising arm of the almost 141-year-old land-grant institution.
+STARKVILLE, Miss.—The Mississippi State University Foundation is announcing 2020 leaders and incoming members for the 48-seat board of directors that guides the fundraising arm of the 142-year-old land-grant institution.

-Incoming officers with one-year terms that began Jan.
-1 include three alumni: D. Hines Brannan of Atlanta, Georgia, as board chair; Anthony L. Wilson of Gulfport as vice chair; and Mike M. McDaniel of Houston, Texas, as treasurer.
+Incoming officers with new one-year terms that began Jan.
+1 include three alumni returning to offices initially held in 2019.
+They are: D. Hines Brannan of Atlanta, Georgia, as board chair; Anthony L. Wilson of Gulfport as vice-chair; and Mike M. McDaniel of Houston, Texas, as treasurer.

 A Mississippi native of Woodville, Brannan has loyally been a member of the MSU Foundation board for more than a decade, earlier serving as vice president for three terms and as treasurer for three terms.
 At MSU, he also was a founding member of the advisory board for the James Worth Bagley College of Engineering and an executive-in-residence for the college.
 He earned a bachelor’s degree in industrial engineering in 1970 and an MBA the following year, both from MSU.
 He is a retired managing director of Accenture, one of the world’s largest management consulting firms.